 Specialist doctors will be in attendance from Neurology, Immunology, Respiratory, Oncology, Genetics and Psychology along with a Pediatrician on board to oversee general care.
 Also available will be therapists from Allied Health - speech, OT & physio.
 These clinics take place two to three times a year.

-- Funded researchers to attend the A-T Clinical Conference in the Netherlands in 2014.
+Funded researchers to attend the A-T Clinical Conference in the Netherlands in 2014 and Warsaw in 2016.

 Raised significant funds through holding events such as Charity Dinners, Movie Nights, Golf Days, Membership Drives, Merchandise Sales, etc.